-Charity Kiew’s musical journey has been nothing short of exciting.
-Her charisma coupled with her musical sensitivity on the harp has led her to play with orchestras around the world including the Berlin Philharmonic, Deutsches Symphonie-Orchester Berlin, Sun Symphony Orchestra (Hanoi, Vietnam) and Guiyang Symphony Orchestra (Guizhou, China).
+Charity Kiew’s charisma coupled with her musical sensitivity on the harp has led her to play with the Berlin Philharmonic, Deutsches Symphonie-Orchester Berlin, Sun Symphony Orchestra (Hanoi, Vietnam) and Guiyang Symphony Orchestra (Guizhou, China).
 In Singapore, she has appeared with the Singapore Symphony Orchestra, Singapore Chinese Orchestra, Metropolitan Festival Orchestra and Singapore Lyric Opera.

-Charity began the harp with Katryna Tan and then received her bachelor’s degree from the Yong Siew Toh Conservatory of Music (National University of Singapore) where she graduated with the prestigious Lee Kwan Yew Gold medal award.
-She then pursued her master’s degree at the Manhattan School of Music with the aid of the Hamish Dyer Young Musicians’ Scholarship and the Trailblazer Foundation.
-She then obtained her second master’s degree from the esteemed Universität der Künste in Berlin.
-Charity’s teachers include Marie-Pierre Langlamet (Berlin Philharmonic), Mariko Anraku (Metropolitan Opera), and Gulnara Mashurova (Singapore Symphony Orchestra).
+Charity began the harp with Katryna Tan and then received her bachelor’s degree from the Yong Siew Toh Conservatory of Music (National University of Singapore) where she graduated with the prestigious Lee Kwan Yew gold medal award.
+She then pursued her master’s degree at the Manhattan School of Music and her second master’s degree from the esteemed Universität der Künste in Berlin.
+Charity’s teachers include Marie-Pierre Langlamet, Mariko Anraku, and Gulnara Mashurova.

-Charity is an advocate of arts education, she aims to bring about the realisation that the arts is a beautiful and essential part of every human being’s life.
+Charity is an advocate of arts education; she aims to about the realisation that the arts is a beautiful and essential part of life.